 Recycled Fleck kraft Envelope

 As standard I use recycled kraft envelopes which are environmentally friendly envelopes with a unique look.
 A 100% recycled envelope that highlights environmental responsibility.
 They're produced by UK FSC accredited British envelope manufacturers.

 All of the coloured envelopes that I use come from traditional British paper mills and are consistent in colour depth quality across the entire envelope face.

-I recently changed the main print company that I use and the company I now use (most of the time) works in the most sustainable and environmentally-friendly way possible.
+I recently changed the main print company that I use and have a group of trusted suppliers that I use (most of the time) due to their sustainable and eco-friendly credentials.
 They use certified vegan-friendly vegetable-based litho inks, chemistry-free plates, no animal glue and papers sourced from FSC certified mills and sustainable sources, helping to reduce my environmental impact, and yours!